ajaykumarmvk0712/ShinyRtrends/README.md

 # ShinyRtrends
-Interactive Bivariate and trend analyses
+Interactive Bivariate and trend analyses.

+Kindly refer the description file for more details